claus-e-andersen/clanElectrons/README.md

 # 800 keV
 ############################
 MeV <- 0.8 # Electron kinetic energy

+# Note that the results of the density-effect correction computation will be included in dat:
 dat <- Sternheimer.delta.exact(MeV, dat)

 # Compute MSP without density effect correction (delta = 0):